API Usage

 - Limit: 100 requests per minute

-- Problem: Artificial speed restrictions
+- Problem: Artificial speed restrictions + all calls cost the same

-- Result: Slower data processing
+- Result: Slower processing + poor value for complex operations

-CyberSecFeed quota system:
+CyberSecFeed credit system:

-- Speed: Unlimited - no rate limits!
+- Speed: Unlimited - no rate limits on paid plans!

 Example comparison:

-Traditional API (rate-limited):
+Traditional API (rate-limited, flat pricing):

-- 10,000 calls/month รท 100/minute = 100 minutes minimum
+- 10,000 calls/month รท 100/minute = 100+ minutes minimum

 Are there rate limits?

-No!
-We have no rate limits.
+Paid plans have no rate limits!

 - โก Blazing fast: Use our global edge network at full speed